jsum01/jsum01/README.md

 ✨ **About Me**
 👨‍💻 Software Developer | 🌐 Ulsan College | 🚀 President of DevSe
-💡 Passionate about building secure, scalable systems and exploring open-source projects.
+💙 Passionate about building secure, scalable systems and exploring open-source projects.
+💜 I like to lead my organization in a positive direction.

 ---